 The second course in the two-part sequence of introductory biology for science majors.
 The organ systems of plants and animals are studied in relation to their form, function, interdependency, and homeostasis.
 Emphasis is placed on transport and absorption systems, gas exchange mechanisms, hormonal regulation, nervous integration, and innate behavior.
 The evolutionary history, development and classification of biological diversity are explored.
 The course concludes with the biology of populations and ecology.
-Prerequisite: BSC 1010 - Corequisites: BSC 1011L, MAC 1147, CHM 1025 or equivalent
+Corequisites: BSC 1011L, MAT 1104 (College Algebra) or higher math course.

-BSC 1011L (formerly BIO 109L) Laboratory: Principles of Biology II 1 credit

-This laboratory is designed to complement the course material taught in Biology 109 lecture.
+BSC 1011L (formerly BIO 109L) Laboratory: Principles of Biology II 1 credit This laboratory is designed to complement the course material taught in Biology 109 lecture.
 Upon completion of this course, students will have a working knowledge of plant and animal diversity including their structure and function.
 Valuable hands-on experience in the laboratory is acquired through dissections of small animals and the study of ecology.
 Corequisite: BSC 1011 - Laboratory Fee